 Go back to the pod overview

-The container died multiple times so quickly that OpenShift is going to put the pod in a CrashBackOff state.
+If the container dies multiple times so quickly; then OpenShift is going to put the pod in a CrashBackOff state.
 This ensures the system doesn't waste resources trying to restart containers that are continuously crashing.